magandrez/.emacs.d/README.md

 `cask install`

+* Install auto-complete from emacsx

+`M-x package-install auto-complete`

-You should be ready to go.
+Re-start emacs and you should be ready to go.